zachvalenta/flask-skeleton/README.md

 # what is this?

-Skeleton for Flask demo apps
+Scaffold for Flask demo apps

 # how to use?